-Employees listed in Appendix A as "overtime eligible" are entitled to overtime compensation.
+Employees not designated in Appendix A as "Exempt from FLSA overtime" are entitled to overtime compensation.
 Overtime shall be compensated at one and one half (1 1⁄2) times the employee's normal hourly rate of pay for all time compensated over forty (40) hours per week.
 Overtime shall be paid in fifteen (15) minute increments.
 Except in emergent/emergency situations, all overtime must be approved in advance by the employee's immediate supervisor or designee.